ABN Instructions - JE Part B

 Completing the Notice

 ABNs may be downloaded from the CMS Beneficiary Notices Initiative (BNI) FFS ABN webpage.
 Instructions for completion of the form are set forth below:

 ABNs must be reproduced on a single page.
 The page may be either letter or legal-size, with additional space allowed for each blank needing completion when a legal-size page is used.

 Sections and Blanks

-There are 10 blanks for completion in this notice, labeled from (A) through (J), with accompanying instructions for each blank below.
-We recommend that the labels for the blanks be removed before use.
+There are 10 blanks for completion in this notice, labeled from (A) through (J).
+We recommend that notifiers remove the lettering labels from the blanks before issuing the ABN to beneficiaries.
 Blanks (A)-(F) and blank (H) may be completed prior to delivering the notice, as appropriate.
 Entries in the blanks may be typed or hand-written, but should be large enough (i.e., approximately 12-point font) to allow ease in reading.
-(Note that 10 point font can be used in blanks when detailed information must be given and is otherwise difficult to fit in the allowed space.)
-The notifier must also insert the blank (D) header information into the blanks labeled (D) within the Option Box, Blank (G).
-The check boxes in the Option Box, Blank (G), must be completed by the beneficiary or his/her representative.
-Blank (I) should be a cursive signature, with printed annotation if needed in order to be understood.
+(Note that 10 point font can be used in blanks when detailed information must be given and is otherwise difficult to fit in the allowed space.
+Suggested fonts include: Arial, Arial Narrow, Times New Roman and Courier.)
+The notifier must also insert the blank (D) header information into all of the blanks labeled (D) within the Option Box section, Blank (G).
+One of the check boxes in the Option Box section, Blank (G), must be selected by the beneficiary or his/her representative.
+Blank (I) should be a cursive signature, with printed annotation if signature is illegible.